-Kavita currently works for a charity called Ontario Nature which is a conservation organization focusing on wild spaces and wild species.
+Kavita currently works in the Continuing Education department of the Canadian Memorial Chiropractic College.
 She is passionate about many causes and has decided to dedicate much of her free time to the progress of each of them.
 In her lifetime Kavita hopes to see a world where equality and justice prevail.

 Leigh Bowen graduated with honours from the University of Toronto where she specialized in Theatre and Drama studies, and minored in English.
 After roles on stage and television, her fascination and empathy with the human experience (and also the need for deep peace in her own life), led her to the world of yoga, and Eastern and Native North American philosophy and healing.
 It also led her to take action when she learned more about the plight of women around the world.
 Leigh met Kavita Dogra when they began Toronto’s chapter of the global event, Join Me on the Bridge.
 Together they started We Talk Women, a platform to raise awareness and take action regarding women’s rights around the world.
 Leigh has since started her own Yoga and Healing practice but continues to support We Talk Women and the divine and inspiring efforts of Ms. Kavita Dogra.
 You can find out more about Leigh and her offerings at www.windyfeatherhealing.com

 Be the Voice:

 If you’re passionate about women’s rights issues and there is a topic that you would like to blog about, we would love to hear from you.
 Awareness is the first step in combating inequality.
 Lend your voice to a rights injustice and share your stories, experiences, ideas and solutions with the world.
 Email in your ideas to firstname.lastname@example.org